ghorsington/TexTool/README.md

 ### Tool

-This tool can be used to convert between CM3D2's TEX image format and PNG.
+This tool can be used to convert between CM3D2's and COM3D2's TEX image format and PNG.

 The tool supports CM3D2 TEX version 1000 to 1010 format.
 The following pixel formats are supported: